 And this is true.
 But only for people who are not actively seeking higher learning or psychic development.
-If someone does not realize what it is they need, well a tarot deck could fall into their life and supply that need.
+If someone does not realize what it is they need, well, a tarot deck could fall into their life and supply that need.
 If, however, you are actively pursuing this learning, then buying a tarot deck for yourself is a positive step in this direction.
 It adds momentum to your quest.

 The easiest way to be sure you can get a deck is to buy one through an internet seller.
 Amazon is usually the cheapest and most reliable source.
 You can buy this deck most easily online.